 - Low vision aids — Magnification can be a key to maintaining independence.
 Special lenses or electronic systems can magnify nearby objects, especially smaller type.

 Macular Degeneration Treatment Results

 As mentioned, there is no cure for macular degeneration.
-The goal of our treatments at Key-Whitman is to slow the progress of the deterioration of the macula.
+The goal of our treatments at Key-Whitman Eye Center is to slow the progression of the deterioration of the macula.
 This is especially true when blocking or destroying the abnormal blood vessels in wet macular degeneration.
 Every patient’s response to treatment is different.

 There are risks of your macular degeneration not responding to treatment.
 Or, if it is slowed, then it can again begin to progress.
 There are possible reactions to the anti-angiogenic drugs.
 However, when considering that letting this disease progress means severe vision damage, any risk treating the condition seems worthwhile.

 Our doctors can identify macular degeneration during your annual eye exam.
 Early identification is key for successful treatment, so it’s important that you tend to your eye health by scheduling regular exams.

 Eligible to Conduct Clinical Trials